ml-yogi/ml-yogi.github.io/_posts/2018-01-06-creating-r-package.md

 ---
 layout: post
-title:  "Introduction to R Package"
+title:  "Introduction to Developing an R Package"
 date:   2018-01-06
-excerpt: "How to distribute our code as R package"
+excerpt: "As a data scientist, we might have solved a problem and want to distribute our solution so that everyone else can use it.
+In this post, we will cover the basics about R package."
 image: "/images/Rlogo.png"
 author: [Shivayogi Biradar, Bagus Trihatmaja]
 ---